kljr/SpringboardVM/README.md

 Configuration templates for codeception are copied from the templates/tests directory into the acceptance test repository in each site.
 They should be ready to go.

+On the command line, switch to sites/sb_testing, then `vendor/bin/codecept run`

+You can use one virtual host exclusively for running tests.
+The shell scripts will make it easy to switch among different Springboard versions you may want to test.

 A port has been forwarded from the guest's 3306 port to the host's 3335 port.
 If port 3335 is already in use, edit the port in `config/Vagranfile.local`